VallabhReddy/Data-Science-Portfolio/README.md

 It consists of commodity level, country level views of trade value as well as rankings.

 ### Introduction
-The nature of this project was simply exploratory.
-I find the economy and its workings fascinating and wanted to look into how US foreign trade has varied over time.
-This analysis was conducted for the years 1998-2018.
+International trade has been since ancient times and continues to be today, one of the largest cogs of the economy that propels industries forward.
+Trade ties make or break an economy.
+I find the complexity of trade fascinating and wanted to look into how US foreign trade has varied over time.
+This is an exploratory analysis conducted for the years 1998-2018.

 ### Datasets
   1. [US Trade Data](https://usatrade.census.gov) - from USA Trade online hosted by the US Department of Commerce.